-Between 1992 and 2023, a total of 2,225 journalists and media workers were killed for their work worldwide, 274 journalists were imprisoned in 2020 and 65 were missing that same year.364 The risk of these and other consequences is especially high for LGBTI+ journalists or journalists who cover LGBTI+ issues, especially in hostile environments, since in many cases they face significant challenges, threats and violence.365 Despite the importance of free press in democratic processes, restrictive legal frameworks and governmental censorship may undermine the right to freedom of expression and information for various reasons, including gender identity and sexual orientation.
-An increasing number of States have passed laws banning 'propaganda of homosexuality' to criminalise sharing information or ideas about LGBTI+ issues, which restricts press freedom and prevents journalists from offering accurate, fair and inclusive coverage.366
+Between 1992 and 2023, a total of 2,225 journalists and media workers were killed for their work worldwide, 274 journalists were imprisoned in 2020 and 65 were missing that same year.
+The risk of these and other consequences is especially high for LGBTI+ journalists or journalists who cover LGBTI+ issues, especially in hostile environments, since in many cases they face significant challenges, threats and violence.
+Despite the importance of free press in democratic processes, restrictive legal frameworks and governmental censorship may undermine the right to freedom of expression and information for various reasons, including gender identity and sexual orientation.
+An increasing number of States have passed laws banning 'propaganda of homosexuality' to criminalise sharing information or ideas about LGBTI+ issues, which restricts press freedom and prevents journalists from offering accurate, fair and inclusive coverage.
+Despite the importance of the increasing number of states have passed laws banning 'propaganda of homosexuality' to criminalise sharing information or ideas about LGBTI+ issues, which restricts press freedom and prevents journalists from offering accurate, fair and inclusive coverage.

-Mexico City Pride March. © Andres del Castillo/UNDP.
-LGBTI+ Mexico ↓
+Mexico City Pride March

+© Andres del Castillo/UNDP